PlushZ/master-thesis-presentation/slides.md

 Note:
 - 1
-- more than 640 million people affected by SARS-CoV-2 pandemic after almost 3 years after the first report of SARS-CoV-2 in Wuhan, China.
+- Almost 3 years after the first report of SARS-CoV-2 in Wuhan, China, more than 640 million people affected by SARS-CoV-2 pandemic.
 SARS-CoV-2 is a virus that causes COVID-19 disease.
 In the first year of the Coronavirus pandemic, the virus did not change much.
 From approximately spring of 2020 on, SARS-CoV-2’s evolution tree grew increasingly complex.
 - Different branches appeared for a number of variants: Omicron, Gamma, Alpha, Delta and others.
 Researchers track the SARS-CoV-2 variants with mutations that are clinically or epidemiologically significant.
 Detecting variants in a virus is important, one can determine if new variants are emerging or existing ones are spreading.
 In particular, variants with the potential or demonstrated ability to be more transmissible, immune evasive have to be tracked.
-- more than 4000 unique labs submitting data to the GISAID database
+- Loads of data are being submitted regularly (more than 4000 unique labs submitting data to the GISAID database)
 - submitted data have to be immediately analyzed to monitor emergence and spread of new variants as well as understand the viral evolution dynamics.
 - 2
 - Nevertheless, transparent and freely available infrastructure for such analysis is not present everywhere.
 It is often the case that infectious disease outbreaks occur in remote areas without adequate infrastructure or in political situations that make unbiased interpretation of results impossible.

 ------

-<span class="menu-title" style="display: none">SARS-CoV-2 surveillance</span>
+<span class="menu-title" style="display: none">SARS-CoV-2 clinical surveillance</span>

-### SARS-CoV-2 surveillance
+### SARS-CoV-2 clinical surveillance

 <div class="r-stack">
 <span class="fragment fade-out" data-fragment-index="0">